coinvent/coinvent/architecture.md

 # Coinvent Architecture

-Author: Daniel, with input from Ewen and Mihai
+Author: Daniel, with input from Ewen and Mihai, and feedback from
 Status: Final Draft, due for delivery in June.
-Version: 0.9.1
+Version: 0.9.2

 - [Overview](#overview)
 - [A Typical Coinvent Session](#typical)